Description

 Mechano-Growth Factor (MGF) and Inflammation

-Inflammatory cells such as macrophages and specific signaling molecules, are considered to bring about muscle regeneration when released.
+Inflammatory cells, such as macrophages and specific signaling molecules, are considered to bring about muscle cell regeneration when released.
 Macrophages have been considered to produce MGF in the context of muscle inflammation.
-IGF-1Ea (MGF) not only appears to exhibit anti-inflammatory characteristics, but may also potentially extend the life of macrophages.
-The specific relevance of this activity is hitherto known, but it is speculated that the influence of MGF may improve the rate of muscle cell healing through macrophage modulation.[3]
+IGF-1Ea (MGF) not only appears to exhibit anti-inflammatory characteristics but may also potentially extend the life of macrophages.
+The specific relevance of this activity is hitherto known, but it is speculated that the influence of MGF may improve the rate of muscle cell recovery through macrophage modulation.[3]

 Mechano-Growth Factor (MGF) and Cell Aging